 There’s no word on how powerful the base Carrera will be, but we do know the Carrera S has been given a handy 29bhp boost from its 3.0-litre twin-turbocharged flat-six, bringing the total to 444bhp.
 That’s sent through a new eight-speed PDK automatic gearbox, replacing the old seven-speeder.
 Don’t panic: a manual will be joining the range soon.

 Traditionally, the 911 Carrera has always been described as a sports car, but when it comes to performance stats, this new one looks more like a supercar.
-The all-wheel drive 4S will dispatch the 0-62mph sprint in a mere 3.6 seconds, or 3.4 seconds if you’ve specced the Sport Chrono Pack.
+The all-wheel drive 4S will dispatch the 0-62mph sprint in 3.6 seconds, or 3.4 seconds if you’ve specced the Sport Chrono Pack.
 The standard rear-wheel drive coupe isn’t far behind: it’ll do the same in 3.7 seconds, and just has the bragging rights in terms of top speed: it’ll top out at 191mph, while the 4S runs out of ideas at a ‘mere’ 190.

 When you’re not trying to smash 62mph in under four seconds, the 992 should be able to return beyond 30mpg.
 The official figures are 31.7mpg for the Carrera S, and 31.4mph for the 4S.
 These have been obtained via the new, more realistic WLTP test procedure, which means you actually have some sort of vague chance of matching them IRL.